-3.1 Two of the fundamental principles contained in the Blue book which relate to the CMA cross-border payment exchange issues are:

-Risks and exposures are visible - All payment related risks should be identified, assessed and quantified as far as possible.
-To the extent that the NPS does not control risks, it provides the facilities and information for participants to manage their exposures, and
+- 3.1.
+Two of the fundamental principles contained in the Blue book which relate to the CMA cross-border payment exchange issues are: - 3.1.1.
+Risks and exposures are visible All payment related risks should be identified, assessed and quantified as far as possible.
+To the extent that the NPS does not control risks, it provides the facilities and information for participants to manage their exposures, and - 3.1.2.
 Participants are liable for the risk that they introduce into the NPS - NPS participants individually, and where applicable, jointly, are responsible for managing the risks that they introduce into the NPS.

-- 3.2 The SARB requires South African banks who participate in the clearing of non-South African CMA payment instructions within the South African PCH's to draw up separate CMA clearing (CMAC) agreements, in respect of the clearing of these items, and to make them available to the SARB and PASA on request. - 3.3 Additionally, the SARB requires that South African banks (CMA Sponsoring banks) have written correspondent arrangements with non-South African CMA banks and make them available to the SARB and PASA on request - 3.4 To assist the South African banking industry in achieving the objectives of these principles in respect of the CMA cross-border payment exchange system, a series of rules have been drawn up by the SARB in collaboration with the banking industry and PASA, setting out in detail the requirements for attaining a legally sound CMA crossborder payment exchange system in which the risks are effectively managed.
-This set of rules is attached to this position paper as Annexure A and forms an integral part of this position paper.

-3.5 To manage the reduction of CMA cross-border risks, the CMA central banks have agreed to appoint a joint oversight committee to oversee the implementation of, and to monitor, various risk reduction arrangements contained in this position paper and relevant Annexure A.
+- 3.2.
+The Reserve Bank requires South African banks who participate in the clearing of non-South African CMA payment instructions within the South African PCH's to either participate in accordance with the applicable South African PCH or to draw up separate CMA clearing (CMAC) agreements, in respect of the clearing of these items, and to make them available to the Reserve Bank and PASA on request. - 3.3.
+Additionally, the Reserve Bank requires that South African banks (CMA Sponsoring banks) must have written correspondent arrangements with non-South African CMA banks and make them available to the Reserve Bank and PASA on request. - 3.4.
+Furthermore, South African banks that participate in the settlement of CMA cross border payments via SIRESS are required to enter into a service Agreement with the SIRESS Operator and a Settlement Agreement with other participants in SIRESS with whom they transact. - 3.5.
+To assist the South African banking industry in achieving the objectives of these principles in respect of the CMA cross-border payment exchange system, a series of rules have been drawn up by the Reserve Bank in collaboration with the banking industry and PASA as well as SADC PSMB, setting out in detail the requirements for attaining a legally sound CMA cross-border payment exchange system in which the risks are effectively managed.
+This set of rules is attached to this position paper as Annexure A and forms an integral part of this position paper. - 3.6.
+To manage the reduction of CMA cross-border risks, the CMA central banks have agreed to establish a joint oversight committee to oversee the implementation of, and to monitor, various risk reduction arrangements contained in this position paper.